Why does clay crack?

 Forever learning.

-What causes cracks in your clay?
+What causes cracks in clay?

 Een set van kannen gemaakt van klei